 Anyone who has been involved in the software development life cycle (SDLC) for a while, will have encountered some form of testing.
-Software testing is an acceptance mechanism for discovering how well the software works according to the specified requirements.
+Software testing is an acceptance mechanism for discovering how well a software works according to the specified requirements.
 Although the aim of testing is to find bugs, it cannot guarantee the absence of other faults, no matter how creative the test cases have been designed.
 Unit testing enables a more thorough level of acceptance testing.

 What is Unit Testing?

 A unit is simply a small piece of code for any single function.
-So when we test those units, it is called the unit test.
+So when we test those units, it is called a unit test.
 The unit test is a short script or piece of code designed to verify the behavior of a particular unit independently to produce a pass or fail result.
 Unit Testing is performed during the application development phase.
-Unit testing is performed usually by developers.
+The unit testing is performed usually by developers.
 In V-model, SDLC, and STLC the unit testing is the first phase of testing before integration testing.
 It is a white box testing technique and QA engineers can also perform Unit Testing if required.